CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 Scored Review Criteria

 Reviewers will evaluate Factors 1, 2 and 3 in the determination of scientific merit, and in providing an overall impact score.
 In addition, Factors 1 and 2 will each receive a separate criterion score.

 Factor 1.
 Importance of the Research (Significance and Innovation)

 _**Significance**_

 -   Evaluate the importance of the proposed research in the context of current scientific challenges and opportunities, either for advancing knowledge within the field, or more broadly.
 Assess whether the application addresses an important gap in knowledge in the field, would solve a critical problem, or create a valuable conceptual or technical advance.
 -   Evaluate the rationale for undertaking the study, the rigor of the scientific background for the work (e.g., prior literature and/or preliminary data) and whether the scientific background justifies the proposed study.

 _**Innovation**_

 -   Evaluate the extent to which innovation influences the importance of undertaking the proposed research.
 Note that while technical or conceptual innovation can influence the importance of the proposed research, a project that is not applying novel concepts or approaches may be of critical importance for the field.
 -   Evaluate whether the proposed work applies novel concepts, methods or technologies or uses existing concepts, methods, technologies in novel ways, to enhance the overall impact of the project.

-**Specific to this NOFO:**
+_**Specific to this NOFO:**_

-Assess whether data generated will be of high value to the broad research community and enhance the KOMP2/IMPC resource.
+-   Evaluate the extent to which the application shows an understanding of the state of the field and the related therapeutic landscape.
+-   Evaluate the strength of the evidence validating the model's relevance for the particular rare disease and whether there is clear biological rationale linking the proposed therapeutic target and the rare disease of interest.
+-   Evaluate the extent to which the therapeutic agents are ready to be tested for efficacy, either in an in vivo or an advanced in vitro system.
+-   While the approaches may not be innovative, evaluate the likelihood of bringing the field closer to a therapeutic that will be either a substantial improvement over existing therapeutics or is distinct from other therapeutic approaches currently available for the rare disease being targeted.

 Factor 2.
 Rigor and Feasibility (Approach)

 _**Approach**_

 -   Evaluate the scientific quality of the proposed work.
 Evaluate the likelihood that compelling, reproducible findings will result (rigor) and assess whether the proposed studies can be done well and within the timeframes proposed (feasibility).

 _**Rigor:**_

 -   Evaluate the potential to produce unbiased, reproducible, robust data.
 -   Evaluate the rigor of experimental design and whether appropriate controls are in place.
 -   Evaluate whether the sample size is sufficient and well-justified.
 -   Assess the quality of the plans for analysis, interpretation, and reporting of results.
 -   Evaluate whether the investigators presented adequate plans to address relevant biological variables, such as sex or age, in the design, analysis, and reporting.
 -   For applications involving human subjects or vertebrate animals, also evaluate:
     -   the rigor of the intervention or study manipulation (if applicable to the study design).
     -   whether outcome variables are justified.
     -   whether the results will be generalizable or, in the case of a rare disease/special group, relevant to the particular subgroup.
     -   whether the sample is appropriate and sufficiently diverse to address the proposed question(s).
 -   For applications involving human subjects, including clinical trials, assess the adequacy of inclusion plans as appropriate for the scientific goals of the research.
 Considerations of appropriateness may include disease/condition/behavior incidence, prevalence, or population burden, population representation, and/or current state of the science.

 _**Feasibility:**_

 -   Evaluate whether the proposed approach is sound and achievable, including plans to address problems or new challenges that emerge in the work.
 For proposed studies in which feasibility may be less certain, evaluate whether the uncertainty is balanced by the potential for major advances.
 -   For applications involving human subjects, including clinical trials, evaluate the adequacy and feasibility of the plan to recruit and retain an appropriately diverse population of participants.
 Additionally, evaluate the likelihood of successfully achieving the proposed enrollment based on age, race, ethnicity, and sex.
 -   For clinical trial applications, evaluate whether the study timeline and milestones are feasible.

-**Specific to this NOFO:**
+_**Specific to this NOFO:**_

-- Evaluate if the approach is appropriate for non-hypothesis driven secondary or tertiary screening, and/or hypothesis-driven research using the KOMP/IMPC resource.
-- Evaluate if the approach is appropriate for effectively utilizing the KOMP2/IMPC resource by building upon the primary phenotyping of the IMPC mouse strains available to the community.
+-   Evaluate the extent to which the studies are designed for rigorous evaluation that would support progression to an IND-enabling enterprise.
+-   Evaluate to what extent the proposed efficacy study and PD measures are relevant to the proposed clinical indication.
+-   Evaluate the extent to which the in vivo or advanced in vitro models, and preclinical outcome measures to assess efficacy and/or PD, are optimal for the proposed clinical indication.
+-   Evaluate whether there is adequate availability of the model proposed for use to ensure success.
+-   Evaluate the extent to which the partnership plan is sufficiently detailed and appropriate.

 Factor 3.
 Expertise and Resources (Investigator(s) and Environment)

 _**Investigator(s)**_